 The Secret of Monkey Island Review

-I’m sure there’s plenty of Secret of Monkey Island reviews so I’ll be short.
-The Secret of Monkey Island is about Guybrush Threepwood, a happy-go-lucky moron who actually wants to become a pirate some time during the 17th century.
+I am going to be short because there’s plenty of Secret of Monkey Island reviews out there.
+The Secret of Monkey Island is about Guybrush Threepwood, a happy-go-lucky moron.
+He actually wants to become a pirate some time during the 17th century.
 It’s a decision he would live to regret were he blessed with enough intelligence to understand the gravity of the situations he finds himself in.
 The first chapter of The Secret of Monkey Island’s story sees Guybrush attempting to complete three challenges in order to become a fully-fledged pirate.
 Before long though he’s caught up in a swashbuckling story of love, adventure and spooky ghost pirates.

 Despite the game being an early DOS game with no sound, I have to give a shout out to that music.
 One of the most iconic midi themes of the DOS era, the Monkey Island theme is a cracker.

-The voice actors LucasArts brought in were a mixed bag but with some real standouts; the great Earl Boen plays a brilliant LeChuck but again, here is where the supporting cast shines.
-Cam Clarke, better known as 80s Leonardo, is great as Meathook.
+The voice actors LucasArts brought in were a mixed bag but with some real standouts.
+The great Earl Boen plays a brilliant LeChuck but again, the supporting cast shines here.
+Cam Clarke (better known as 80s Leonardo) is great as Meathook.
 It’s the workhorses who are taking on multiple roles who really sound like they’re having fun.
 Wally Wingert, Jess Harnell, Roger Jackson and one of my all-time favourites, Rob Paulson all get stuck in with ensemble characters.
 LucasArts old guard David Collins even sticks in an appearance.
-It’s not the best acted game I’ve ever listened to, but I love me some voice acting, especially when Mojo Jojo is playing a rat.
+I love me some voice acting.
+Especially when Mojo Jojo is playing a rat.

-You can buy The Secret of Monkey Island remastered on all digital storefronts, I’d suggest Steam or GOG because even with the new contextual cursor the game is far more suited to the PC.
-The Secret of Monkey Island remaster is a great way to celebrate adventure games of the past and that’s what I’m all about here when I make these Second Wind reviews.
-If you’re keen to grab a physical copy for your old PC I’d try to get hold of a CD copy as they tend to be cheaper.
+You can buy The Secret of Monkey Island remastered on all digital storefronts.
+I suggest Steam or GOG because even with the new contextual cursor the game is far more suited to the PC.
+The Secret of Monkey Island remaster is a great way to celebrate adventure games of the past.
+That’s what I’m all about here when I make these Second Wind reviews.
+If you’re keen to grab a physical copy for your old PC, I’d try to get hold of a CD copy as they tend to be cheaper.
 It’s not a cheap game to get hold of though, so prepare your wallet.

 You can watch my The Secret of Monkey Island PC game review here on YouTube.